johtani/analyze-api-ui-plugin/README.md

 Analyze text with Aalyzer
 ![Sample image](docs/sample_image.jpg)

+This branch is for Kibana 7.x.

 ## How to use?

 See [Getting Started](docs/GETTING_STARTED.md)

 ## Installation
-The latest version is for kibana 6.5.0.
+The latest stable version is for kibana 6.5.0.
+The latest alpha version is for kibana 7.0.0-alpha1

 | Kibana version | Command |
 | ---------- | ------- |